anvemuri/APCS/README.md

 # APCS

-This page consists of most of the labs written by me for my APCS class in my highschool sophomore year.
+This page consists of most of the labs written by me for my APCS class in my high school sophomore year.